zio/zio/docs/datatypes/concurrency/hub.md

   }
 ```

-We can also transform inputs and outputs at the same time using the `dimap` or `dimapM` operators.
+We can also transform inputs and outputs at the same time using the `dimap` or `dimapZIO` operators.

 ```scala mdoc:nest
 trait ZHub[-RA, -RB, +EA, +EB, -A, +B] {